mbrycke/mbrycke.github.io/_posts/2024-04-29-generator_expression_and_next()_in_python.md

 next(iterator, default)
 ```

-Using list comprehension is also an option, but it will be less efficient since it will iterate over the entire list:
+Using list comprehension is also an option, but it will be less efficient since it will iterate over the entire list (list comprehension does not have a break statement):
 ```python
 person = [person for person in persons if person.name == 'Bob'][0] # less efficient
 ```